Selubi/selubi.github.io/docs/python/multithreading.md

 This script has multiple points it can be improved on:

 - The main thread doesn't know which servers failed.
-- If we were to add another benchmark, lets say `benchmark_gpu()` this script won't scale well
+- If we were to add another benchmark, lets say `benchmark_gpu()` this script won't scale well and it doesn't handle unexpected errors.
 - Logging is verbose, we need to add `{server_id=}` in every time.
 This also makes the log inflexible.
-- It doesn't handle unexpected errors.

 In the following section we will build on this base syntax address these issues.